VBA (Visual Basic for Applications) Access Database Programming

 and we can discuss your requirements in plain English.

-Use of VBA provides one of the biggest differences between an Access Database system created by a non programmer and a programmer.
+Use of VBA provides one of the biggest differences between an Access Database system created by a non programmer and an Access VBA programmer.

 Using Access without any programming is possible, the user can set up data tables (this is where Access stores data) simple forms (this is where you enter and view data) and reports (this is where you view your data in various formats)